 Risk factors for cerebral oedema in DKA can be split into two groups.

 The first group is characterised by children with a longer duration of symptoms and are, therefore, more severely dehydrated at presentation.
-Younger children, particularly toddlers, and children who present in DKA without a previous diagnosis of diabetes mellitus, fall into this group, most likely because they have been in DKA for a long period of time before the diagnosis is made.
+Younger children, particularly toddlers and children who present in DKA without a previous diagnosis of diabetes mellitus, fall into this group, most likely because they have been in DKA for an extended period before the diagnosis is made.

 The second group is children who develop cerebral oedema because of the treatment they have received.
-Giving insulin within the first hour of treatment increases the risk of cerebral oedema – the theory is that the usually inactive sodium-hydrogen ion exchange pump is activated by the double hit of high intracellular hydrogen ions early in treatment while children are more acidotic plus insulin crossing the leaky blood-brain-barrier.
-The exchange pump transports sodium into the intracellular fluid, which then drags water with it due to its osmotic effect, leading to cerebral oedema.
+Giving insulin within the first hour of treatment increases the risk of cerebral oedema – the theory is that the usually inactive sodium-hydrogen ion exchange pump is activated by the double hit of high intracellular hydrogen ions early in treatment.
+At the same time, children are more acidotic, plus insulin crosses the leaky blood-brain barrier.
+As a result, the exchange pump transports sodium into the intracellular fluid, dragging water with it due to its osmotic effect, leading to cerebral oedema.

 Giving bicarbonate also increases the risk of cerebral oedema.
 The physiological mechanism of this is unclear but there is some thought that giving bicarbonate to correct acidosis can worsen tissue hypoxia due to effects on 2,3-DPG in erythrocytes (remember acidosis shifts the oxygen dissociation curve to the right, decreasing the affinity of haemoglobin and oxygen) or that giving bicarbonate may lead to preferential movement of carbon dioxide across the blood-brain barrier, both of which will promote acidosis and poor oxygen offload in the CSF.
-However, whatever the cause, it is clear from a systematic review published in 2011 by Chua et al that giving bicarbonate to children with DKA is linked with increased rates of cerebral oedema.
+However, whatever the cause, it is clear from a systematic review published in 2011 by Chua et al. that giving bicarbonate to children with DKA is linked with increased rates of cerebral oedema.
 The guidance, therefore, mandates that bicarbonate should not be used routinely to correct acidosis.
 Fluids and insulin will do that by improving skin perfusion and reducing ketosis.
 Only give bicarbonate if the acidosis reduces cardiac function, and then give it very carefully…

 So, with that in mind, how are we going to treat Maisie?